 Tim Schaff was born and raised on a farm and ranch ten miles outside of Lavina, Montana.
-Tim has worked as a ranch hand, a field reporter for ASCS, a bartender, a construction worker and for the past 35 years as a teacher in Roundup, Montana.
+Tim has worked as a ranch hand, a field reporter for ASCS, a bartender, a construction worker and for the past 40 years as a teacher in Roundup, Montana.

-Tim and his wife Natalie celebrated their 35th anniversary in July, 2021.
+Tim and his wife Natalie celebrated their 36th anniversary in July, 2021.
 Tim says marrying Natalie is the smartest thing he ever did.
-Their son Kristopher is a student at Montana Tech majoring in Mining Engineering.
+Their son Kristopher is mining engineer at Signal Peak Mine south of Roundup.

 Tim graduated from Lavina High School in 1976 and then attended Northwest Community College in Powell, WY.
 After one semester, Tim decided that he "knew everything" that they could teach him at college and decided to discontinue his education at NWCC.
 The winter of 1977-78 showed him he didn't know half of what he thought he did, so he went back to school at Eastern Montana College, graduating from there in 1982.
-He earned his master's degree in Education from Boise State University in 2005.
+He earned his Master's Degree in Education from Boise State University in 2005.

 Tim took a year off to "find himself" again and entered the field of teaching in the fall of 1983 at Roundup High School where he has worked ever since.
-As a teacher in the Roundup School District, Schaff has taught English, Journalism, U.S. History, Montana History and United States Government.
-He was an active member of the Roundup Education Association serving several terms as local president.
-Since fall of 2018, Tim has been Junior High Dean at Roundup Junior High.
+As a teacher in the Roundup School District, Tim has taught English, Journalism, U.S. History, Montana History and United States Government World History, co-taught Spanish and been Junior High Dean.
+Roundup Education Association serving several terms as local president.

 During his time in Roundup, he served two terms on the Roundup City Council.
-In his capacity as a councilman he also served on the Musselshell County Weed Board.
+In his capacity as a councilman, he also served on the Musselshell County Weed Board.
 During his tenure there, he took over the county weed board supervisor's position for two summers and was instrumental in helping area landowners create weed districts and seek funding of state weed grants.
 Tim has served on the Coal Board since 2015.